rikyxie/Scanlation-tool-project/README.md

 This project is aim to create a tool for Eitor to simplify to process.
 It should scan the image and detect the text to be replace.

 I think this tool will be more helpful to those indiviual comic translator or small scanlation group that lack of man power.
-The project aims to increase the speed of process instead of quality of finished products.
+The project aims to increase the speed of process instead of quality of finished scanlation.

 # Table of Contents
 Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.